cashapp/blip/docs/v1.0/config/config-file.md

 # Config File

-Blip configuration is specified in a single [config file](blip#config-file) that has three logical sections:
+Blip configuration is specified in a single [config file](blip#config-file) that has three sections:

 ```yaml
 ---